Platorian/cisco/obsidian/Extra/PortSwigger/Authentication Vulnerabilities/Overview.md

 Account locking also fails to protect against credential stuffing attacks.
 This involves using a massive dictionary of `username:password` pairs, composed of genuine login credentials stolen in data breaches.
 Credential stuffing relies on the fact that many people reuse the same username and password on multiple websites and, therefore, there is a chance that some of the compromised credentials in the dictionary are also valid on the target website.
 Account locking does not protect against credential stuffing because each username is only being attempted once.
 Credential stuffing is particularly dangerous because it can sometimes result in the attacker compromising many different accounts with just a single automated attack.

+## User rate limiting

+Another way websites try to prevent brute-force attacks is through user rate limiting.
+In this case, making too many login requests within a short period of time causes your IP address to be blocked.
+Typically, the IP can only be unblocked in one of the following ways:

+- Automatically after a certain period of time has elapsed
+- Manually by an administrator
+- Manually by the user after successfully completing a CAPTCHA

+User rate limiting is sometimes preferred to account locking due to being less prone to username enumeration and denial of service attacks.
+However, it is still not completely secure.
+As we saw an example of in an earlier lab, there are several ways an attacker can manipulate their apparent IP in order to bypass the block.

+As the limit is based on the rate of HTTP requests sent from the user's IP address, it is sometimes also possible to bypass this defense if you can work out how to guess multiple passwords with a single request.

+## HTTP basic authentication

+Although fairly old, its relative simplicity and ease of implementation means you might sometimes see HTTP basic authentication being used.
+In HTTP basic authentication, the client receives an authentication token from the server, which is constructed by concatenating the username and password, and encoding it in Base64.
+This token is stored and managed by the browser, which automatically adds it to the `Authorization` header of every subsequent request as follows:
+`Authorization: Basic base64(username:password)`

+For a number of reasons, this is generally not considered a secure authentication method.
+Firstly, it involves repeatedly sending the user's login credentials with every request.
+Unless the website also implements HSTS, user credentials are open to being captured in a man-in-the-middle attack.

+In addition, implementations of HTTP basic authentication often don't support brute-force protection.
+As the token consists exclusively of static values, this can leave it vulnerable to being brute-forced.

+HTTP basic authentication is also particularly vulnerable to session-related exploits, notably CSRF, against which it offers no protection on its own.

+In some cases, exploiting vulnerable HTTP basic authentication might only grant an attacker access to a seemingly uninteresting page.
+However, in addition to providing a further attack surface, the credentials exposed in this way might be reused in other, more confidential contexts.

+## Vulnerabilities in multi-factor authentication

+In this section, we'll look at some of the vulnerabilities that can occur in multi-factor authentication mechanisms.
+We've also provided several interactive labs to demonstrate how you can exploit these vulnerabilities in multi-factor authentication.

+Many websites rely exclusively on single-factor authentication using a password to authenticate users.
+However, some require users to prove their identity using multiple authentication factors.

+Verifying biometric factors is impractical for most websites.
+However, it is increasingly common to see both mandatory and optional two-factor authentication (2FA) based on **something you know** and **something you have**.
+This usually requires users to enter both a traditional password and a temporary verification code from an out-of-band physical device in their possession.

+While it is sometimes possible for an attacker to obtain a single knowledge-based factor, such as a password, being able to simultaneously obtain another factor from an out-of-band source is considerably less likely.
+For this reason, two-factor authentication is demonstrably more secure than single-factor authentication.
+However, as with any security measure, it is only ever as secure as its implementation.
+Poorly implemented two-factor authentication can be beaten, or even bypassed entirely, just as single-factor authentication can.

+It is also worth noting that the full benefits of multi-factor authentication are only achieved by verifying multiple **different** factors.
+Verifying the same factor in two different ways is not true two-factor authentication.
+Email-based 2FA is one such example.
+Although the user has to provide a password and a verification code, accessing the code only relies on them knowing the login credentials for their email account.
+Therefore, the knowledge authentication factor is simply being verified twice.

+## Two-factor authentication tokens

+Verification codes are usually read by the user from a physical device of some kind.
+Many high-security websites now provide users with a dedicated device for this purpose, such as the RSA token or keypad device that you might use to access your online banking or work laptop.
+In addition to being purpose-built for security, these dedicated devices also have the advantage of generating the verification code directly.
+It is also common for websites to use a dedicated mobile app, such as Google Authenticator, for the same reason.

+On the other hand, some websites send verification codes to a user's mobile phone as a text message.
+While this is technically still verifying the factor of "something you have", it is open to abuse.
+Firstly, the code is being transmitted via SMS rather than being generated by the device itself.
+This creates the potential for the code to be intercepted.
+There is also a risk of SIM swapping, whereby an attacker fraudulently obtains a SIM card with the victim's phone number.
+The attacker would then receive all SMS messages sent to the victim, including the one containing their verification code.

+## Bypassing two-factor authentication

+At times, the implementation of two-factor authentication is flawed to the point where it can be bypassed entirely.

+If the user is first prompted to enter a password, and then prompted to enter a verification code on a separate page, the user is effectively in a "logged in" state before they have entered the verification code.
+In this case, it is worth testing to see if you can directly skip to "logged-in only" pages after completing the first authentication step.
+Occasionally, you will find that a website doesn't actually check whether or not you completed the second step before loading the page.

+## Flawed two-factor verification logic

+Sometimes flawed logic in two-factor authentication means that after a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step.

+For example, the user logs in with their normal credentials in the first step as follows:

+`POST /login-steps/first HTTP/1.1 Host: vulnerable-website.com ... username=carlos&password=qwerty`

+They are then assigned a cookie that relates to their account, before being taken to the second step of the login process:

+`HTTP/1.1 200 OK Set-Cookie: account=carlos GET /login-steps/second HTTP/1.1 Cookie: account=carlos`

+When submitting the verification code, the request uses this cookie to determine which account the user is trying to access:

+`POST /login-steps/second HTTP/1.1 Host: vulnerable-website.com Cookie: account=carlos ... verification-code=123456`

+In this case, an attacker could log in using their own credentials but then change the value of the `account` cookie to any arbitrary username when submitting the verification code.

+`POST /login-steps/second HTTP/1.1 Host: vulnerable-website.com Cookie: account=victim-user ... verification-code=123456`

+This is extremely dangerous if the attacker is then able to brute-force the verification code as it would allow them to log in to arbitrary users' accounts based entirely on their username.
+They would never even need to know the user's password.